3 Impactful Steps to Maximizing Your 340B Program Savings

 There’s a caveat.
 Many hospitals in America haven’t made plans with the federal government to allow “carve-in” of contract pharmacy claims.
 Still, other states embrace how a “mandatory carve-in” will help prevent unchecked drug spend.

 Does your state need you to “carve-out” Medicaid for contract pharmacies?
-Instead, think about carving-in Medicaid prescriptions for your contract pharmacies and your hospital.
+Instead, think about carving-in Medicaid prescriptions for your in-hospital use.

 Why?
 You’ll save money because 340B inventory is cheaper than Group Purchasing Organization (GPO) and Wholesale Acquisition Cost (WAC) pricing.
 Are you concerned about duplicate discounts?